mjambon/blog/src/2020-09-12-dictionary/index.md

 [model](#vanity-6d6f64656c){.vanity-term-link} implemented by a [mind](#vanity-6d696e64){.vanity-term-link}.
-A mind makes [decisions](#vanity-6465636973696f6e){.vanity-term-link} at least partially by relying on an internal structure of the [system](#vanity-73797374656d){.vanity-term-link}, without relying on a [symbolism](#vanity-73796d626f6c){.vanity-term-link} or language that makes it transferable to other
+A mind makes [decisions](#vanity-6465636973696f6e){.vanity-term-link} at least partially by relying on some internal structure in the [system](#vanity-73797374656d){.vanity-term-link}, without relying on a [symbolism](#vanity-73796d626f6c){.vanity-term-link} or language that makes it transferable to other